Formal and Informal Learning: What’s the Difference?

 It is also easier to share and distribute the content for informal learning using various social media platforms like Twitter and Facebook.
 It is also more adaptable to mobile devices which facilitates on the go viewing and learning.
 In other words, a well designed informal training program provides information to its target audience anywhere and anytime.

 A lot of organisations reuse the bulky power point presentations and convert them into voice-enriched on demand videos for its target audience.
 These videos can be easily deployed via an online web portal where anyone can access them.
 Trainers may also track and report the success of the learning material by establishing learning criteria and observing and making a note of who all viewed the content and so on.

 The Deciding Factor

-As stated earlier, it finally depends on your company’s requirement and challenges whether a formal or informal learning program is the best bet.
+As stated earlier, the difference between a formal pathway and informal pathway is a tricky question for the organisation.
+It finally depends on your company’s requirement and challenges whether a formal or informal learning program is the best bet.
 For instance, you may take your call based on the following aspects:

 - Content Development–Is it difficult to utilise the expertise of others in the company?
 How complicated is it to develop and deploy new content?
 Do you have issues in getting timely messages out quickly?
 How often do you need to update the content?

 - Audience– Are live training sessions taking too much time from the productivity of your employees?
 Do the live training sessions have the desired effect?
 Do learners face issues to locate the follow-up information when they need it?

 - Tracking and Reporting– How many people need to generate X number of reports?
 Do you wish to have more or less control over the required courses?
 What exactly are you planning to track with the help of this training program?

 The answers to the above questions should hopefully help you define the some of the difference between a formal pathway and informal pathway, and give you a guide on which is your better choice.